lape/larsp-website/src/_posts/2024-04-17-favorite-cli-tools.md

 category: software
 ---

-In software development, getting to know the command line feels like you've suddenly got your hands on a wizard's staff.
-These command-line tools saved me heaps of time and can pull off some pretty neat tricks.
+In software development, the command line is the equivalent of a wizard's staff.
+These CLI tools saved me heaps of time and I find them generally a joy to work with.

-It's all about sharing the love and the magic, so let's dive in and maybe you'll find a new favorite or two!
+It's all about sharing the love and the magic, and maybe you'll find a new favorite or two.
+Let me [know](/contact) if you have an invaluable CLI tool that you can't live without.

 ##  `bat` - a cat(1) clone with wings